Skip to content

 The Hanging Church

 The Hanging Church is located in Old Cairo, specifically in the Religious Complex.
-Its name comes from the fact that it was built on top of the southern gate of the Roman Fortress, with logs of palm trees as a foundation.
+Its name comes from the fact that it was built on top of the southern gate of the Roman Fortress, with lots of palm trees as a foundation.
 It has a unique wooden roof in the shape of Noah’s ark.
 The Hanging Church served as the residence of the Coptic Patriarch from the 7th century to the 13th century.

 There are many legends and miracles related to this church, the most famous of which is the moving of the Moqattam Mountain.
-It is said that the Fatimid Caliph Al-Mu’izz asked Patriarch Abraham (975-978), the 62nd Patriarch, to move the Moqattam Mountain to prove the words of the gospel “If you have faith the size of a mustard seed, you shall say to this mountain: Remove from hence to yonder place, and it shall remove“ (Matthew 17-20).
-The Patriarch spent 3 days praying in front of the painting of the Virgin Mary until she appeared to him in a vision and told him what to do.
+It is said that the Fatimid Caliph Al-Mu’izz asked Patriarch Abraham (975-978), the 62nd Patriarch, to move the Moqattam Mountain to prove the words of the gospel: “If you have faith the size of a mustard seed, you shall say to this mountain: Remove from hence to yonder place, and it shall remove“ (Matthew 17-20).
+The Patriarch spent three days praying in front of the painting of the Virgin Mary until she appeared to him in a vision and told him what to do.

 We highly recommend visiting this beautiful and unique church.